8shashank/dropbox_clone/REVIEW.md

 2. When updating the changelog, the file path that is being copied from is passed to `UpdLog`, instead of the file path that is being copied to.

 3. There was a redundant method definition in `sync.js`.

+4. Two of the Sync Module tests in `tests.js` required conflicting file states, so one of them would always fail.